 PL140: Type of contract

 Domain/Area Labour information/Detailed labour information

-Data type Cross-sectional and longitudinal
+Transmission type Regular

 Reference period Current/last situation

 Unit All current household members aged 16 and over or selected

 respondent (where applies)

 Mode of collection Personal interview (proxy as an exception) or registers

 Values 1 Permanent job/work contract of unlimited duration

 2 Temporary job/work contract of limited duration

 Flags 1 Filled

 -1 Missing

--2 Not applicable (PL031 not equal to 1 nor 2)
+-2 Not applicable (PL040 not equal to 3)

 -3 Non-selected respondent

 -4 Not applicable because the person is employee (PL040=3) but

 does not have a contract

-This variable refers to the main job (current if PL031=1, 2, and last otherwise).
+This variable refers to the main job (current if PL031=1, 2, otherwise it refers to the last main job).
 If multiple jobs are held or were held, the main job should be the one in which the greatest number of hours are usually worked.